Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

             !!! warning "Supported File Types"

                 jEnesisDS **requires** ROMs to be in `.gen`, `.bin`, or `.smd` format to be recognized in the file browser.
 If you have `.md` ROMs, rename them to `.gen` or `.bin` before placing them on your SD card.

+                You can find a batch script [here](../assets/rename_md.bat) to rename all your `.md` files quickly.
+Place `rename_md.bat` in the same folder as your `.md` ROMs, then double click on it to run the script.
+It will ask whether to rename your files to `.gen` or `.bin`.
+After you make a choice, all `.md` files in the folder will be renamed to the target extension.

         1. Place the SD card back into your cart, and boot into the menu.